sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 }
 ```

 Wow!
 That's a test.
-We start by setting manually a value on a position.
-Then we increment it to assert the increment works as expected (we know it does because we have a test to validate it!) and then we do something "new": we reset to 0 a register.
-We are validating something we didn't check before, that the `zero` function can reset any registry regardless of the value.
-Finally we `increment` and validate that `increment` works regardless of the value.
+We start by manually setting a value on a position.
+Then we increment it to assert that the increment works as expected -we know it does because we have a test to validate it!- and then we do something "new": we reset a register to 0.
+Here we are validating something we didn't check before: that the `zero` function can reset any registry regardless of the value.
+Finally, we `increment` and validate that `increment` works regardless of the value.

 ---

 ## Conclusion

-We added a new function and also we validate our previous work is not affecting the new work we added.
+We added a new function and also validated that our previous work is not affecting the new code we just added.
 Everything was achieved through writing tests and fixing code!

-There's still things that makes the tests feel like cheating… calling manually `registry.setValueAtPosition` and having a custom implementation for example.
+There are still things that make the tests feel like cheating… calling manually `registry.setValueAtPosition` and having a custom implementation for example.
 We will fix this in the next article where we will talk about mocks!

 Thanks for reading :)